Question: Why did I start my period? I’m still breastfeeding!

 During the period of exclusive breastfeeding (no supplements, night and day nursing, and little or no pacifier use) most moms won’t have a period during the first six months.
 If these conditions are met, breastfeeding is a very effective method of birth control (more than 98% protection).

 However, once you introduce any supplemental foods (formula or solids) your baby will typically cut back on nursing and you will usually start your period within a few weeks.
 Anything that reduces the amount of time your baby nurses, including extended periods of separation (like returning to work) or baby sleeping through the night, will increase the chances of starting your period.

-Some women will have periods even when they are exclusively nursing, but this is uncommon.
+Some women will have full periods even when they are exclusively nursing, but this is uncommon.
 Moms can nurse for months or years after starting their periods.
 It’s not unusual for periods to be different after pregnancy.
 Some moms find their periods are irregular for awhile after their cycle starts back, and the flow is often lighter with less cramping than before.

 Some mothers (but not most) will notice a temporary decrease in their supply during their period, but it builds back up quickly.

-Just be aware that you are now officially fertile again, so be careful!
+Just be aware that once you start your period, you are officially fertile again, so be careful!

 The article Breastfeeding and Birth Control has more details about fertility cycles and nursing, as well as a discussion of the pros and cons of various birth control methods during lactation.